Conditions for Darwinian evolution in compartmentalized autocatalytic reaction networks: Results

 where $\alpha$ is the order of the growth, and $\bar \phi_\alpha$ is a constant depending on $\alpha$.
-Here, to compare sensibly across the different protocols, we assume the growth rate of the compartment volume on long timescales in each case is the same, i.e., SD with the dilution factor $m=e^{\bar{\phi}\varDelta t}$ or the CSTR with the dilution rate $\bar{\phi}$ (see Methods and Models for the details).
-As Fig.\,\ref{fig:grow_cdt} shows, the critical interval $\varDelta t_c$ that is the upper limit for a system with bistability in the general case is bounded from below by the critical $\varDelta t^{sd}_c$ for the SD protocol:
+Here, to compare sensibly across the different protocols, the growth rate of the compartment volume on long timescales in each case is assumed to be the same, i.e., SD with the dilution factor $m=e^{\bar{\phi}\varDelta t}$ or the CSTR with the dilution rate $\bar{\phi}$ (see Methods and Models for details).
+As Fig.\,\ref{fig:nullclines}C shows, the critical interval $\varDelta t_c$ that is the upper limit for a system with bistability in the general case is bounded from below by the critical $\varDelta t^{sd}_c$ for the SD protocol:

 under the fixed $\bar{\phi}$, where $\varDelta t_c^{cstr}$ is infinite or otherwise zero ($\varDelta t_c^{cstr} = 0$ means that there is no bistability under any $\varDelta t$ values).
 On the other hand, if $\varDelta t$ is fixed,